-American Civil War Drilling and Marching
+American Civil War for Kids - Drilling and Marching

 Drilling: When the bugle call for drill sounded, Civil War soldiers hurried into position.
 Drill was part of their training, perhaps the most important part.
 The men spent long hours every day in camp practicing various formations, ways to use their rifles, how to march, and how to work as a unit.
 They practiced how to change quickly from one formation to another.
 The ability of the men to do these formations quickly meant the difference between success and failure during battle.
 But they did not practice shooting with live ammunition as supplies of ammo were limited.
 It was assumed that the men could shoot, although many could not.
 The men assigned to canons would line them and do everything except fire them.
 Some men never knew what a cannon might do when fired until they were in the heat of battle.